-The Parent entered into an indemnification agreement with its directors and officers and undertook to enter into the same agreement with future directors and officers, for losses incurred by a director or officer.
-Such indemnification amount is limited to 25% of the Parent's shareholders' equity.
+The Company entered into an indemnification agreement with each of its directors and officers and undertook to enter into the same agreement with future directors and officers.
+Such indemnification amount is limited to 25% of the Company's shareholders' equity.